-- 1.1 This Statement of Community Involvement (SCI) explains how we will engage our communities, businesses and other interested parties in the planing process when we prepare our planning policies and determine planning applications, including: - Preparation, alteration and continuing review of the Local Plan, which is our development plan document; - Preparation of other planning documents such as supplementary planning documents; - Aspects of the neighbourhood planning process; - Community Infrastructure Levy; and - Development management decisions. - 1.2 The Council is required to prepare and maintain a SCI by the Planning and Compulsory Purchase Act 2004.
-This document also reflects the requirements of the Town and Country Planning (Local Planning) (England) Regulations 2012, the Localism Act 2011 and the National Planning Policy Framework. - 1.3 This SCI updates and supersedes the existing SCI which was adopted in 2016.
-We will review and update the SCI as necessary to reflect any future changes.
+1.1 This Statement of Community Involvement (SCI) explains how we will engage our communities, businesses and other interested parties in the planning process when we prepare our planning policies and determine planning applications, including:

+- Preparation, alteration and continuing review of the Local Plan, which is our development plan document; - Preparation of other planning documents such as supplementary planning documents; - Aspects of the neighbourhood planning process; - Community Infrastructure Levy; and - Development management decisions.

+1.2 The Council is required to prepare and maintain a SCI by the Planning and Compulsory Purchase Act 2004.
+This document also reflects the requirements of the Town and Country Planning (Local Planning) (England) Regulations 2012, the Localism Act 2011 and the National Planning Policy Framework.

+1.3 This SCI updates and supersedes the existing SCI which was adopted in 2019 and has been advanced following government legislation relating to the Coronavirus (Covid-19) pandemic.
+We will review and update the SCI as necessary to reflect any future changes including those which relate to the ongoing Coronavirus (Covid-19) situation.